 This course is ideal for anyone currently working with children across health, education and social care, or anyone interested in early childhood as an academic discipline.
 It is suitable for those wishing to broaden their skills and career by taking additional qualifications.
 Well qualified professionals will find there are ample opportunities for promotion and progression to leadership positions in children’s services.

-Following completion of this course, graduates can also consider our exciting range of postgraduate courses, including the MA Education, MA Childhood or MA Inclusion and SEND.
+Following completion of this course, graduates can also consider our exciting range of postgraduate courses, including the MA Education or MA Inclusion and SEND.

 Contact the University of Derby Online Learning:Contact usFrequently asked questions